blackbird/angular2-seed/README.md

 1. `npm install`: Installs dependencies.

+1. `npm run clean`: Cleans out the `/build` directory.

-2. `npm run build`: Builds project into the `/build` directory.
+1. `npm run build`: Builds project into the `/build` directory.

-3. `npm start`: Recompiles the project and starts web server.
+1. `npm start`: Recompiles the project and starts web server.

 NOTE: If you make changes to `index.html`, you will need to rerun `npm run build`.